kyberpunk/openthread-mqttsn/README.md

 NAT64 network prefix is set to ``2018:ff9b::/96`` because default prefix cannot be applied on devices in private network.
 Container is started in network ``test`` with IP address ``172.18.0.6``.
 You should set ``--ncp-path`` parameter accordingly to your host platform.

 #### kyberpunk/mosquitto
 Image contains custom build of [Eclipse Mosquitto](https://mosquitto.org/) MQTT broker.
 For demonstration purposes is broker configured to use no authentication and no security.
 Broker is listening on standard port 1883 which is also bound to host machine network interfaces.
 Container IP address in Docker network is set to ``172.18.0.7``.
+Any MQTT client can be used for testing MQTT-SN demonstration.

 ```
 # Download Mosquitto image